 In addition, Hootsuite allows you to monitor your Instagram account.
-Monitoring means that you can view your analytics, such as best times to post, in order to target your posts to gain even more traction.
+Monitoring means that you can view your analytics, such as the best times to post on Instagram, in order to target your posts to gain even more traction.

 The best part is that Hootsuite offers a free option for beginners, with availability to upgrade to premium accounts for more features.

 Like Hootsuite, Buffer has been around for awhile when it comes to scheduling social media posts.
 In addition to being able to schedule Instagram posts, you can also schedule posts for Facebook, LinkedIn, Pinterest, and Twitter.